emqx/cloud-docs/en_US/cluster_linking/cluster_linking.md

 2. Select **Cluster Linking** from the left navigation menu.

 3. Click **New** at the upper right corner.
 On the **New Cluster Linking** page, configure the following options:
    - **Deployment Name**: Select the deployment name of the Premium deployment that you want to link to.
 In this demonstration, it is `deployment-eu`.
-You can find the deployment name information on the deployment **Settings** page.

    - **Address**: The MQTT host and port of the deployment to be linked.
 It is automatically filled when you select the deployment name.